 |1 oz||100 Euro||99.95%||37 x 1.35 mm|

-The Vienna Philharmonic platinum coins are identical in design to the gold and silver version.
+The Vienna Philharmonic platinum coin is identical in design to the gold and silver version.
 The chief engraver of the Austrian Mint Thomas Pesendorfer created the design that is displayed on all versions of the coins.
-A selection of classical music instruments of the Vienna Philharmonic Orchestra, including a horn, harp, cello and four violins, are shown on the obverse.
+A selection of classical music instruments of the Vienna Philharmonic Orchestra, including a horn, harp, cello and four violins, are shown on the obverse side of each Platinum Vienna Philharmonic coin.
 The German name "Wiener Philharmoniker" of the Vienna Philharmonic Orchestra is engraved with big letters above the arrangement with the German word for platinum ("Platin") in smaller size underneath.

-The reverse shows the Great Organ that is located in the Viennese Concert Hall.
+The reverse side of the Platinum Vienna Philharmonic shows the Great Organ that is located in the Viennese Concert Hall.
 That is where the Vienna Philharmonic Orchestra performs its concerts.
-"Republik Österreich" - Austrian Republic - is engraved above the organ and the coin's year of mintage, face value, platinum weight and purity appear below.
+The words "Republik Österreich" - Austrian Republic - are engraved above the organ and the coin's year of mintage, face value, platinum weight and purity appear below.

 The Austrian Gold Philharmonic page gives more information about the coins and allows you to compare current prices.

-The Austrian Mint introduced the 1 oz Silver Philharmonic coin in 2008.
-It is struck out of 99.9% pure silver and has a face value of 1.50 Euros.
-The 1 oz silver coin is 3.2 mm thick, but its diameter is identical to the thinner Gold Philharmonic coin.
-Austrian Silver Philharmonic coins have the same design as the gold coins but their edge is smooth.
+The Austrian Mint introduced the 1 oz Silver Philharmonics in 2008.
+The coins are struck out of 99.9% pure silver and have a face value of 1.50 Euros.
+Their diameter is identical to the Gold Philharmonic coins but they are a little thicker (3.2 mm).
+The design of the Austrian Silver Philharmonic coins is also identical to that of the gold coins.
+The silver coins have a smooth edge though.
 More than 54 million pieces of this silver bullion coin were sold between 2008 and 2012.
 The coins are sometimes also referred to as the Vienna Philharmonic silver coins because their name and design was chosen as a tribute to the world-renowned Vienna Philharmonic Orchestra.

 The Austrian Silver Philharmonic page gives more information about the coins and allows you to compare current prices.